At least 48 credits of graduate course work (6xxx or 7xxx) must be passed.

 The final requirement for the Ph.D. degree is a written dissertation based on original research, approved by the committee, and its defense in an oral exam by the committee.

-The master's degree is not a requirement for the Ph.D. in physics.
+The master's degree is not a requirement for the Ph.D. in Materials Physics and Engineering.
 Admission with financial aid is only for doctoral students.
 However a graduate student may receive an M.S. based on 30 hours of approved graduate credit, or (if the research supervisor agrees to offer this option) an M.S. based on 24 hours of approved graduate credit plus a thesis deemed acceptable by the research supervisor.
 Research I-IV credit does not count toward the M.S. degree.

-REMINDER: The application deadline for Graduate Study in Physics at Tulane is Feb.
+REMINDER: The application deadline for Graduate Study in Materials Physics and Engineering at Tulane is Feb.
 1st.